Overclocking is one of the best ways to get more performance from hardware while using the same resources.

 Overclocking is a way to enhance the overall performance of your computer system by increasing the frequency of various hardware components like the CPU, GPU, and RAM.
 Each component performs its function, and to enhance that function, you need to overclock it.

-RAM overclocking gives you an instant boost as RAM stores temporary data that are running applications consume.
+RAM overclocking gives you an instant boost as RAM stores temporary data that running applications consume.
 But is overclocking worth doing?
 What are the cons and pros of RAM overclocking?
-Here we are going to discuss this topic thoroughly.
+Here, we are going to discuss this topic thoroughly.
 So, stay tuned!

 Is RAM Overclocking Worth It?